MJKWoolnough/httpaccept/README.md

 HandleAccept will process the Accept header and calls the given handler for each mime type until the handler returns true.

-This function returns true when the Handler returns true, false otherwise
+This function returns true when the Handler returns true, false otherwise.

 When no Accept header is given the mime string will be the empty string.